FDA Review of Pancreatic Enzyme Products

 Without good nutrition, people with CF may not be able to stay as healthy as possible.
 Read "Nutrition: Pancreatic Enzyme Replacement in People With Cystic Fibrosis" for more information.

-No. The CF Foundation looks at all aspects of CF research and care to ensure a better quality of life for people with CF and to find a cure.
+No. The CF Foundation looks at all aspects of CF research and care to find a cure and help all people with CF lead full and productive lives.
 We take a broad and varied approach in the fight against CF to help ensure the success of our mission.
-Currently, there are more than 30 promising therapies being developed to fight CF. Many of these address the basic defect in CF and could, one day, have a dramatic impact on the lives of people with CF.

-In the meantime, we continue to look for ways to improve the quality of life for people with CF by testing products to control and lessen the symptoms and complications associated with CF.
+In the meantime, we continue to support research to help people with CF manage the symptoms and complications associated with the disease.